skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 .. note::

-  The training code needs to save the training state periodically to the mounted directory (:code:`/checkpoint` in the example), and is responsible for reload the state when the job is recovered.
+  The training code needs to save the training state periodically to the mounted directory (:code:`/checkpoint` in the example), and is responsible for reloading the state when the job is recovered.

   :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are not